NAMM Foundation-CMS GenNext College Music Program

 The NAMM Show (Anaheim, California), April 13-15, 2023

 Call for Presentations

-The CMS-NAMM Program Committee welcomes proposals for presentations relating to the preparation of today's college, conservatory, and university students for work in the music industry.
-The Program Committee solicits the broadest representation of the NAMM membership and its interests, and welcomes proposals from the music products industry and independent musicians, scholars, practitioners, and proprietors.
-Proposals are especially welcome that relate to career opportunities and trajectories.
-2018 GenNext presentations are available to view here.
+The CMS-NAMM Foundation Program Committee welcomes proposals for presentations relating to the preparation of today's students for work in the music industry.
+The Committee solicits the broadest representation of the CMS membership and its interests and welcomes proposals from the music products industry and independent musicians, scholars, practitioners, and proprietors.
+Proposals that address the following issues are particularly welcome:

 Due to time constraints, panels must include no more than 5 persons, including the moderator.